MohamedElashri/arxivabscraper/README.md

 ## Examples

+There is a tutorial on how to use the package directly on google colab [here](https://github.com/MohamedElashri/Arxiv-Aabstract-scraper/blob/main/arxivabscraper_tutorial.ipynb)
+ .
+it provides the basic usage to the package and can be run directly on the notebook

 You can directly use `arxivabscraper` in your scripts.
 Let's import `arxivabscraper` and create a scraper to fetch all preprints in condensed matter physics category